Crystallize logo

 Periods

 An array of periods a promotion should be valid for.
-Has two fields within it:
+Each period has two fields:

-If unspecified, the promotion will take effect immediately and is permanent until modified or deleted.
+If no periods are specified, the promotion takes effect immediately and is permanent until modified or deleted.

 Mechanism

-A mechanism is there for you to specify the type of discount you would like to apply.
-It takes in two values: type and value.
-Value is always a floating point number but type can be one of the following:
+A mechanism specifies the type of discount you would like to apply.
+It takes two values: type and value.
+Value is always a floating point number, and type can be one of the following:

-• DynamicFixed: For when you want the discount amount to be based on new set price.
+• DynamicFixed: For when you want the discount amount to be based on a new set price.

 Triggers